kuwisdelu/MSIResearch/magi-help.md

 screen -S yourname
 ```

-You can then do `C-a d` to detach the `screen` session with your processes running.
+You can then do `C-a d` to detach the `screen` session with your process running.

 To continue the session, do: